-- Create mobile apps with HTML, JavaScript, and CSS. - Describe the components and structure of a hybrid application development frameworks (lonic, phonegap, etc.) and learn how and when to apply the different components to develop a working system. - Design complex interfaces with Ionic UI controls. - Build once and deploy for both iOS and Android. - Design, implement and deploy hybrid applications using an appropriate software development environment.
+- Create mobile apps with HTML, JavaScript, and CSS. - Describe the components and structure of a hybrid application development frameworks (lonic, phonegap, etc.) and learn how and when to apply the different components to develop a working system. - Design complex interfaces with Ionic's UI controls. - Build once and deploy for both iOS and Android. - Design, implement and deploy hybrid applications using an appropriate software development environment.

-- 1. Chris Griffith, Mobile App Development with Ionic+, OcReally Media, Inc. 2017 - 2.
-Asep Edi Kurniawan, Mobile App Development with Angularis and Ionic+, Leanpub 2015. - 3.
-Jeremy Wilken, % onic in Action: Hybrid Mobile Apps with Ionic and AngularJS+, Manning Publication 2015. - 4.
-Vinci Rufus, %AngularJS Web Application Development Blueprints+, Packt Publishing 2014.
+- 1. Asep Edi Kurniawan, "Mobile App Development with Angularis and Ionic", Leanpub 2015. - 2.
+Jeremy Wilken, "Ionic in Action: Hybrid Mobile Apps with Ionic and AngularJS", Manning Publication 2015. - 3.
+Vinci Rufus, "AngularJS Web Application Development Blueprints", Packt Publishing 2014.

-ITCX213 DATA WAREHOUSING, DATA MINING AND DATA L T P C MINING TOOLS
+DATA WAREHOUSING AND DATA MINING TOOLS

-- To introduce the concept of data mining with a detail coverage of basic tasks, metrics, issues and implication. - To explain core topics like classification, clustering and association rules are exhaustively dealt with. - " To provide knowledge on data mining tools.
+- To introduce the concept of data mining with a detail coverage of basic tasks, metrics, issues and implication. - To explain core topics like classification, clustering and association rules are exhaustively dealt with. - To introduce the concept of data warehousing with special emphasis on architecture and design.